gymbundye/MovieData/README.md

 Install the required packages.
 ### pip install -r requirements.txt
 Navigate to MovieData/MovieData/MovieClubData.py
-Click Run and Run without debugging
+### enter python.main into the command line
-### (I had an issue where it wouldnt run from the command line if you do too use the top menu)
+Buckle your seatbelt.
-Buckle your seatbelt
+To view the SQL use your favorite DB Browser (I use SQLite) To view the powerpoint presentation download the .pptx file from gymbundye/github.
-To view the SQL use your favorite DB Browser (I use SQLite) When you are done working on your repo, deactivate the virtual environment. deactivate
+When you are done working on your repo, deactivate the virtual environment. deactivate

 ### Requirements